-Inter-fund transfers for the year ended September 30, 2015, consisted of one transfer from the Ambulance Fund to the Ambulance Vehicle Trust Fund in the amount of \$20,000.
-Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them and (2) to use unrestricted revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
+Inter-fund transfers for the year ended September 30, 2016, consisted of: transfers in the amount of \$550,000 from the Payment in Lieu of Taxes (PILT) fund to the General fund of \$200,000, the Road and Bridge fund of \$100,000, the Justice fund of \$200,000 and the Indigent fund of \$50,000; transfer from the Ambulance Fund to the Ambulance Vehicle Trust Fund in the amount of \$20,000; and transfers from the Health District fund of \$188,248 and the District Court of \$3,000 to the General fund.
+Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them and (2) to use unrestricted revenues collected in the general or PILT funds to finance various programs accounted for in other funds in accordance with budgetary and other authorizations.